harrytwigg/Viaduct-Trading212-Python-API/README.md

 Symbols can be optionally loaded at startup, this will take approxuimately 30 seconds, this is requried for symbol reference conversion.

-Symbol reference conversion refers to being able to use an isntruments name short hand, pretty name, code, ISIN (International Securities Identification Number), or ID.
+Symbol reference conversion refers to being able to use an instruments shortName, longName, ISIN (International Securities Identification Number), or ticker.
 These are referred to in the Trading212 API and can be converted to one another through the use of helper functions.
 Code refers to the ticker identifier, name is a shorthand of the pretty name.

 ```python
 instance = Public(loadSymbols=False)